On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

 \subsection{Some results on unirational algebraic groups}

-Let $G$ be a smooth connected affine commutative algebraic group over an arbitrary field $\kappa.$ It is well-known that, if $\kappa$ is perfect, then $G$ is unirational (i. e., there is a dominant morphism $U \to G$ with $U$ an open subscheme of $\mathbf{A}^n_{\kappa}$ for some $n\in \N$).
+Let $G$ be a smooth connected affine commutative algebraic group over an arbitrary field $\kappa.$ It is well-known (\cite{SGA3}, Exposé XIV, Corollaire 6.10) that, if $\kappa$ is perfect, then $G$ is unirational by (i. e., there is a dominant morphism $U \to G$ with $U$ an open subscheme of $\mathbf{A}^n_{\kappa}$ for some $n\in \N$).
 It does not seem to be known whether a commutative extension of two commutative unirational algebraic groups is again unirational (but see \cite{Achet}, Section 2.4, for some results in this direction).
-In this paragraph, we shall prove the following result, which goes in a similar direction as \it loc. cit., \rm Lemma 2.10: \begin{lemma} Let $G,$ $G',$ and $G''$ be smooth, connected, commutative algebraic groups over $\kappa.$ Assume that $G''$ be unirational, and that $G'$ be a repeated extension of $\Ga.$ Moreover, assume that there exist an exact sequence in the fppf-topology over $\kappa.$ Then $G$ is unirational. \end{lemma}
+The following result is known (see, e. g., \cite{Borel}, Chapter V, Corollary 15.8).
+We give a proof in the commutative case for the reader's convenience: \begin{lemma} Let $\kappa$ be an arbitrary field and let $G,$ $G',$ and $G''$ be smooth, connected, commutative algebraic groups over $\kappa.$ Assume that $G''$ is unirational, and that $G'$ is split unipotent (i. e., that $G'$ admits a composition series whose successive quotients are isomorphic to $\mathbf{G}_{\mathrm{a}, \kappa}$).
+Moreover, assume that there exists an exact sequence in the fppf-topology over $\kappa.$ Then $G$ is unirational. \end{lemma}